Coffee Plant

 The plant produces fruit known as coffee cherries, which contain two seeds (commonly called coffee beans).
 These seeds are what we eventually roast, brew, and drink.

-There are over 100 species of coffee, but two dominate global production:
+There are more than 100 species of coffee, but two dominate global production: Arabica and Canephora, commonly known as Robusta.

 How the coffee plant grows